 Year 1 is based around the design and development of websites, apps and games.
-You complete four-week projects designing and promoting a media product and study core modules in subjects such as Design Principles, Website Workshops and Project Processes.
+You complete four-week projects designing and promoting a media product and study core modules in subjects such as Design Principles, Team & Project Planning and Development Projects.

 In Year 2, you focus on interactive media design and animation, embracing live projects with clients — giving you valuable work experience.
-You take core courses in 2D and 3D Workshops, Motion Graphics and more.
+You take core courses in Design and Design Practice.